 After the Shōwa Emperor's death on January 7, 1989, Most industries in Japan have been subject to mourning and refrained from selling. the market for popular music -- and particularly upbeat danceable music -- became subdued; this effect lasted well into the summer of 1989, when dance tunes gradually made the market active again.

 At this time, the Tokyo-based radio station J-Wave popularized the term "J-pop" and helped it become widespread.

 Although J-wave played only Japanese dance music, it diffused the new term "J-pop" and helped promote it in the wider Asian market.

-This followed a pattern which began around the same period of using "J" to identify Japan and Japanese products, for example, the J-League (Japanese Football League - 1993), JT (Japan Tobacco - 1985), JR (Japan Railways Group- 1987), amongst others.
+This followed a pattern which began around the same period of using "J" to identify Japan and Japanese products, for example, the J-League (Japan Professional Football League - 1993), JT (Japan Tobacco - 1985), JR (Japan Railways Group- 1987), amongst others.

 J-wave diffused a new technical term "J-pop" which a music genre after 1990. but it was not immediately packaged for their products.